Summit Park Peak (8,618 ft) – A Year-Round Hike Near Park City, Utah

 The trailhead will have a sign saying “motor vehicles strictly prohibited”.
 There is now a dogs on-leash sign but …nobody does.
 Summit County does allow dogs off leash if they have an eCollar.

-There initially 7-8 switchbacks, with a moderate climb.
+There were initially 7-8 switchbacks, with a moderate climb.
 The trail is very well shaded for this portion of the hike.

 As the trail heads south, you will now have a great view of Summit Park Peak!